ROCm/omniperf/docs/conceptual/local-data-share.rst

      - Indicates the percentage of active LDS cycles that were spent servicing bank conflicts.
-Calculated as the ratio of LDS cycles spent servicing bank conflicts over the number of LDS cycles that would have been required to move the same amount of data in an uncontended access. [#2]_
+Calculated as the ratio of LDS cycles spent servicing bank conflicts over the number of LDS cycles that would have been required to move the same amount of data in an uncontended access. [#lds-bank-conflict]_

      - Percent

 .. rubric:: Footnotes

-.. [#1] Here we assume the typical case where the workload evenly distributes LDS operations over all SIMDs in a CU (that is, waves on different SIMDs are executing similar code).
+.. [#lds-workload] Here we assume the typical case where the workload evenly distributes LDS operations over all SIMDs in a CU (that is, waves on different SIMDs are executing similar code).
 For highly unbalanced workloads, where e.g., one SIMD pair in the CU does not issue LDS instructions at all, this metric is